Security

 What IS enforced today:

-Access Model & Invitations
+Access Model & Security Modes

-Treat every invited user as having:
+In default configuration, treat every invited user as having:

 • Full read/write access to all Agor data (sessions, tasks, worktrees, boards)